RichardCByrne/CI-MS3-Floral-Reef/README.md

 ### Responsiveness Testing

--   The website was viewed on a variety of devices including Desktop, Laptop, Moto G3, Picel 3a XL, iPhone 6s, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices including Desktop, Laptop, Moto G3, Pixel 3a XL, iPhone 6s, iPhone7, iPhone 8 & iPhoneX.
 -   The website is responsive on all device sizes.

 ### Security Testing